 BTA V Capital Levy

-The Buildings, Technology, and Academics/Athletics Capital Levy V (BTA V) will be on the ballot for February 2022.
-It is a replacement for BTA IV, which expires in 2022.
+Thank you Seattle voters!
+You approved the Buildings, Technology, and Academics/Athletics Capital Levy V (BTA V) with nearly 80% voting yes.
+This capital levy replaces BTA IV, which expires in 2022.

-Capital levies are the primary funding source to ensure that every student has a safe, welcoming learning environment.
+Capital levies are the main source of funding to ensure that every student has a safe, welcoming learning environment.
 School districts receive limited state or federal funding for improvements to school buildings.